 There is one simple technique to use on a kappa to literally stop it in its tracks and that is to bow to it!
 Kappa are very polite and will stop to return the bow.
 This will cause the water to drain from the membrane on their head and paralyze them instantly.
 A potential victim can then leave the kappa to die or refill the water in its membrane.
 If a person does this, the kappa will be forever grateful and indebted to the person for life.

-Also, kappa are supposed to be afraid of fire and loud noises.
-To this very day many villages in Japan hold festivals where fireworks are lit to scare off the scaly beasts!
+Kappa are also supposed to be afraid of fire and loud noises.
+To this very day, many villages in Japan hold festivals where fireworks are lit to scare off the scaly beasts!